-The ingredient list may seem a little bit long, but the beauty about pasta salad recipes is that you can totally adapt them to meet your taste or the ingredients that you have on hand.
+The ingredient list for this recipe may seem a little bit long, but the beauty about pasta salad recipes is that you can totally adapt them to meet your taste or the ingredients that you have on hand.
 And if you have a garden, you’re golden because it’s full of fresh vegetables.

-The true star of this pasta salad is the incredible homemade Greek salad dressing that pulls all of the flavors together to create what is in my opinion, the best pasta salad you’ll ever eat.
+The true star of this salad is the incredible homemade Greek salad dressing that pulls all of the flavors together.
+It creates what is, in my opinion, the best pasta salad you’ll ever eat.

 Greek Pasta Salad